itisMilan/VueWeatherApp/README.md

 - **OpenWeatherMap API**: Provides access to weather data for any location.
 - **Tailwind**: Frontend framework for responsive design and layout.

+## Getting Started

+To run the WeatherVue app locally, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Install dependencies by running `npm install`.
+4. Create a `.env` file in the project root and add VITE_APP_PUBLIC_KEY_WEATHER=OpenWeatherMap API key

 ## Recommended IDE Setup